jeckt/trainer/README.rst

    #.
 (DONE) Refactor the exercises out of the trainer class
    #.
 (DONE) Investigate using Python pickling to store exercises instead of txt
    #.
 (DONE) Provide support for loading exercises via csv.
 For ease of updating
    #.
-Provide output to text for visual inspection?
+(DONE) Provide output to text for visual inspection?
+   #.
+A more efficent way to run all test suites before check in?
+   #.
+Helper methods to easily update persistent data storage for changes in
+         Exercise and Exercises classes
    #.
 Add ids to exercises to enable easier adding/removing

 #.
 Enable support for generating lists with time to complete estimates